Formation Channels of Magnetars: Conclusion

 \section{Conclusion}

 Magnetars are linked to a range of high-energy astrophysical transients, yet their formation channels and population properties remain uncertain.
 In this paper, we used population synthesis simulations to explore the contribution of various formation channels to the magnetar population, including single-star evolution, and isolated binary evolution.
+Our main conclusions are as follows.